 8 Secrets to Direct Mail Success

 Direct mail success can happen to everyone.
-The good news, though, is that you can be part of the statistics through a clear, thoughtful strategy – including knowing and using demographics by zip code, age, gender, work and level of seniority, and many other useful potential customer data to help you with your success.
+The good news, though, is that you can be part of the statistics through a clear, thoughtful strategy starting with a targeted mailing list – including knowing and using demographics by zip code, age, gender, work and level of seniority, and many other useful potential customer data to help you with your success.

 As for your direct mail marketing sales letters, you can leverage your efforts in different ways.